nishit-shanbhag/UniManager-CodeBlack/README.md

 # ![logo](logo.png)

-06-Dec-2020

-Be Smart,
-Be Ready,
-Be Noticed.

-## UniManager: :star:
 All in one app where we can access smart university services like complaints related to university, lost & found, canteen orders, event notifications.